thinpo/dolda/docs/TWO_TRADERS_GUIDE.md

-# Two-Trader Competition Guide
+# Three-Trader Competition Guide (with Market Maker)

 ## Overview

-The two-trader competition simulates a realistic head-to-head trading battle between two sophisticated traders with fundamentally different strategies.
-They compete in the same market until one loses 20% of their capital.
+The three-trader competition simulates a realistic trading battle between two sophisticated traders with fundamentally different strategies, plus a professional Market Maker who provides liquidity.
+The competition runs until one of the competing traders loses 20% of their capital, while the Market Maker profits from spreads.

 ## Trader Profiles